-Welcome to the Scottish Fire and Rescue Service (SFRS) Local Fire and Rescue Plan for East Renfrewshire.
-This plan has been developed to support the delivery of agreed local outcomes for East Renfrewshire's communities in conjunction with the national priorities contained with the SFRS Strategic Plan 2016 - 2019.
-With the ambition of working in partnership to improving community safety, enhancing the well-being of those living or resorting to East Renfrewshire whilst tackling issues of social inequality, this plan will set out our priorities in order to support this ambition.
+Welcome to the Scottish Fire and Rescue Service (SFRS) Local Fire and Rescue Plan for Edinburgh.
+This plan has been developed to support the delivery of agreed local outcomes for Edinburgh's communities in conjunction with the national priorities contained with the SFRS Strategic Plan 2016 - 2019.

+With the ambition of working in partnership to improve community safety, enhancing the well-being of those living or resorting to Edinburgh whilst tackling issues of social inequality, this plan will set out our priorities to support this ambition.
+The plan complements Edinburgh's Community Planning Partnership vision that "Edinburgh is a thriving, successful and sustainable capital city in which all forms of deprivation and inequality are reduced."

 The demands placed upon the SFRS to respond to a wide variety of incidents challenges us to ensure our personnel acquire and maintain a range of skills to enable our ability to respond to emergencies.
-Through the identification and the management of risks within the area we will continue to prepare for these responses, however we recognise on many occasions this demand can be reduced through effective engagement and intervention measures.
+Through the identification and management of risks within the city we will continue to prepare for these responses, however we recognise on many occasions this demand can be reduced through effective engagement and intervention measures.

-We recognise as a public service organisation and as a member of the community planning partnership, the demographics of our society is changing which will challenge us to continually improve on how we deliver our services to our communities.
-Our plan will therefore seek to focus on those areas of demand to maximise the potential to work in partnership and by using our capacity more effectively and innovatively to ensure we direct our resources to the point of need within our communities to protect those most at risk from harm.
+We recognise as a public service organisation and as a member of the community planning partnership, the changing demographics of our society and that this challenges us to continually improve on how we deliver our services to our communities.
+This plan will therefore seek to focus on those areas of greatest need in our communities and to maximise the potential to work in partnership thus using our capacity more effectively and innovatively.

-As the SFRS continues to evolve we will seek to play a key part in public service reform and identify new opportunities to broaden our role within society to ensure as a modern Fire and Rescue Service, we continue to protect East Renfrewshire's communities.
-This Local Fire and Rescue Plan in conjunction with the statutory responsibilities placed upon the SFRS will be used as a driver to build upon our existing partnership arrangements in East Renfrewshire whilst seeking to foster new relationships to support the service's mission of "Working Together for a Safer Scotland".
+As the SFRS continues to evolve we will seek to play a key part in public service reform and identify new opportunities to broaden our role within society to ensure as a modern Fire and Rescue Service, we continue to protect Edinburgh's communities.
+This Local Fire and Rescue Plan in conjunction with the statutory responsibilities placed upon the SFRS will be used as a driver to build upon our existing partnership arrangements in Edinburgh whilst seeking to foster new relationships to support the service's mission of "Working Together for a Safer Scotland".

-David Proctor Local Senior Officer
+Kenneth Rogers Local Senior Officer